G4l43r/lpthw-cn/ex0.rst

     up if you can't figure it out.
 13. Back in Terminal see if you can list the directory to see your newly created file.
 Search online for how to list a directory.
+14. In gedit, go to Preferences>Editor and turn on "Automatic indentation", set Tab width to 4 spaces, and set "Insert spaces instead of tabs".
+Next go to the View tab in Preferences and turn on "Display line numbers".